Agustinf90/ProyectoFinalBackCoderHouse/README.md

 ### Upload Images
 You can upload images by adding a file with the key `myFile` at the body at : `https://nodeapi-remote-postgresql.herokuapp.com/static/`.
 Only Admin is allowed

+### Config
+The config file loads environment variables from a .env file (which is not uploaded for security) into process.env to run database and different configurations.

 ### Endpoints and Methods:
 - POST ``https://nodeapi-remote-postgresql.herokuapp.com/register``
 - POST ``https://nodeapi-remote-postgresql.herokuapp.com/login``